 I am drawn to nature and its cyclical changes.
 We, as human beings, are connected to nature through the water, the Earth, and the sky that make up our environment.
-My images convey this fluid, cyclical co-existence as a journey.
+My images convey this co-existence.

-Lines are a constant in my work and mark the paths that all the landscapes symbolically take.
-The paths exude movement in my imagery and also mark the flow within our cyclical changes in landscape.
+Lines are a constant in my work and mark symbolic paths.
+The paths in my imagery mark the flow within our cyclical changes in landscape.
 I would describe my work as obscured representation, in that each piece originates as a representational image that is meticulously developed and manipulated through the material of the medium.
 These notations form the basis of both my abstract and my impressionist paintings.